papagina/MeshConvolution/README.md

 2. template.ply.
 It will be used by *GraphAE* for saving temporate result in ply.

 We have put the example templated.obj and template.ply files in data/DFAUST.

+#### Tips:
+For any dataset, in general, it works better if scaling the data to have the bounding box between 1.0*1.0*1.0 and 2.0*2.0*2.0.

 ### 2. GraphSampling
 This code will load template.obj, compute the down and up-sampling graphs and write the *connection matrices* for each layer into .npy files.
 Please refer to Section 3.1, 3.4 and Appendix A.2 in the paper for understanding the algorithms, and read the comments in the code for more details.